Figures

 Conquest Games – similar to Crusader, their Norman cavalry and infantry boxes will make excellent troops as allies for the Almoravids and enemies as well.
 The Norman cavalry box is particularly good and with enough equipment and armour variation the Christian Caballeros Hidalgos, Caballeros and Caballeros Villanos can, for the most part, be made from the one box.
 Use the Spanish shields packs from Crusader Miniatures to make the figures more Iberian will help in this transformation.
 The Norman Infantry box does nicely for more heavily armed or equipped mercenary types.

-The Artisan minis are chunky and the GB not so, but with a shield in a massed or dispersed skirmish unit, they will do fine.
+The GB Dark Age Warriors vs the Artizan show the largest 'size spread'.
+The Artisan minis are chunky and the GB not so, but with a shield in a massed or dispersed skirmish unit, they will do fine. |

 …all of the above figures fall into a high standard of figure sculpting with the Perrys being the nicest anatomically, Artizan the most dynamic and GB plastics being nice, crisp, plastic sprue infantry.